saschabienert/mopub-ios-sdk/README.md

 <img src="/Screenshots/chooseTarget.png" alt="Choose Target">

-Support
+Support & Contributions
 ------
-If you spot a bug, or have trouble integrating the SDK, [open an Issue on Github](https://github.com/Heyzap/ios-sdk/issues).
+If you spot a bug, or have trouble integrating the SDK, [open an Issue on Github](https://github.com/Heyzap/ios-sdk/issues) or contact support@heyzap.com.
+We welcome any contributions via pull requests.

 Making a Release
 ----------------